The Story of the Ramones’ Influential Debut Album

 But the Ramones' link to the past went further back, and deeper, than that.
 They were into girl groups.
 And beach music.
 And monster movies.
 And the dumb rock 'n' roll of the '60s that skirted the lines of talent and taste.

-Ramones was a 29-minute distillation of all these things.
+As sessions began in February 1976, Ramones emerged as a 29-minute distillation of all these things.
 And by putting them all in the blender and turning up the volume and speed to near-maximum levels, they created a masterpiece that sounded little like the big rock albums of the day (for comparison, Boston's self-titled debut, Rush's 2112 and Peter Frampton's gargantuan Frampton Comes Alive! were all released in 1976).

 While other groups of the era aimed bigger (Rush, Queen), the Ramones pared their music down to its basic elements: essentially, guitar, drums, bass and voice.
 The fact that they were all somewhat limited in their ability to play their chosen instruments added to the album's force.
 They worked and reworked the same two or three power chords on the LP's 14 songs, many of which started with the hoarse shout of bassist Dee Dee Ramone counting "1, 2, 3, 4!"